arishwani/intermediate-python-course/README.md

 # Intermediate Python Course

 Hey there,
-This is Python training codes that introduces the foundation of Python programming.
+These are Python training codes that introduce the foundation of Python programming.